-Now traveling east on the Interstate 76/Pennsylvania Turnpike between Harrisburg and Valley Forge, this mileage sign provides the distance to Morgantown (Junction Intestate 176, 13 miles) and Downington (Junction Pennsylvania 100, 27 miles).
+Now traveling east on the Interstate 76/Pennsylvania Turnpike between Harrisburg and Valley Forge, this mileage sign provides the distance to Morgantown (Junction Intestate 176, 13 miles) and Downington (Pennsylvania 100, 27 miles).
 This sign is posted just after the interchange with U.S. 222 near Reamstown (known as the Reading Interchange).
 This type of signage is common for upcoming exits mileage signs on the Pennsylvania Turnpike.
-Photo taken by Chris Lokken and Amber Mason (06/24/08).
+Photo taken by Chris and Amber Lokken (06/24/08).

 Several miles ahead is the two-mile advance guide sign for the interchange with Interstate 176 and Pennsylvania 10 (known as the Morgantown interchange) on Interstate 76/Pennsylvania Turnpike east.
-Photo taken by Chris Lokken and Amber Mason (06/24/08).
+Photo taken by Chris and Amber Lokken (06/24/08).

 Eastbound Interstate 76/Pennsylvania Turnpike reaches Exit 298 to Interstate 176 north to Reading, Pennsylvania 10 south to Oxford, Pennsylvania 23 east to Hopewell Furnace National Historic Site and Pottstown, and Pennsylvania 23 southwest to Lancaster.
-Photo taken by Chris Lokken and Amber Mason (06/24/08).
+Photo taken by Chris and Amber Lokken (06/24/08).

 Perspective from Pennsylvania 10 and Pennsylvania 23